Evensgn/MIPS-simulator/README.md

 ## Code Structure & Design
 ### Instruction Encoding Format
-In order to store instructions in memory, every instruction is encoded into binary digits in the following format:
+In order to store instructions (in the specified instruction subset) in memory, each instruction is encoded into binary digits in the following format:
 <table>
   <tr>
     <th> op </th>